 The Advising Matters project includes a two-pronged approach.
 A longitudinal component is following the freshman class of 2012 over several years.
 The baseline survey is a single snapshot view of the experiences of students over the course of their first year at UIC.
 The survey was administered during Fall 2012 to a sample of students who entered as freshmen in Fall 2011.
 This report on the baseline survey provides a context for the longitudinal study.
-It is especially relevant in light of the changing advising landscape on campus with the implementation of aspects of the Undergraduate Student Success Plan.
+It is especially relevant in light of the changing advising landscape on campus with the implementation of aspects of an 'Undergraduate Student Success Plan'; an ambitious blueprint for improving undergraduate degree completion at UIC.